wizz13150/RTM-VanityGen/README.md

 __________________________________________________________________________________________________________

- - Import in your wallet console using:
+ - Import in Raptoreum Core's console using:

 `importprivkey "WIFKey" "AddressLabel" false`